ChicagoHAI/HypoBench/_pages/index.md

 permalink: /
 ---

-# HypoBench: A Benchmark for Hypothesis Generation
+# HypoBench: Towards Systematic and Principled Benchmarking for Hypothesis Generation

 HypoBench is a systematic and principled benchmark designed to evaluate the hypothesis generation capabilities of AI systems, particularly Large Language Models (LLMs).